A semimetallic square-octagon (fes) two-dimensional polymer with high mobility: Results

-In addition to 2\textsuperscript{nd}-neighbor hopping and SOC, perturbing the Hamiltonian by introducing a distortion in the lattice is yet another way to break the band degeneracy.
-In organic systems, this is the only feasible strategy, as band gaps resulting from SOC are extremely small.
-A similar idea has been successfully applied in carbon nanoribbons, where the finite ribbon width opens the band gap.
-This was first predicted theoretically~\cite{PhysRevLett.97.216803} and later confirmed experimentally~\cite{10.1038/s41586-018-0376-8, 10.1038/s41586-018-0375-9}.
-In the \textbf{fes} network, there are two types of nonequivalent edges, the intra-square and inter-square edges (Fig.~\ref{fig:fes-neighbors}(a)).
-We have varied the hopping parameters and calculated the Chern numbers for each band.
-Only one spin species, similar as in the Haldane model~\cite{10.1103/PhysRevLett.61.2015,10.1103/PhysRevB.82.085106,mertz2019statistical}, was considered.
-Fig.~\ref{fig:fes-tune} shows the \textbf{fes} band structures when considering both 1\textsuperscript{st}- and 2\textsuperscript{nd}-neighbor hoppings, as well as SOC.
+Apart from the common parameter choice $t_1^o=t_1^s$, hopping parameter configurations for unequal edges are possible.
+Fig.~\ref{fig:fes-tune} shows the \textbf{fes} band structures when considering both 1\textsuperscript{st}- and 2\textsuperscript{nd}-neighbor hopping parameters, as well as SOC.
 In addition, the Fermi level for different electron fillings is shown.
-For a two-electron filling (dash-dotted line), the system is a topological insulator (TI), since the sum of Chern numbers of occupied bands is non-zero.
-However, for a half-filled four-electron system (dashed line), it is a topological metal (TM).
-For the six-electron system (dotted line), the sum of Chern numbers for occupied bands is zero and it behaves as a trivial band insulator.
-As shown in Fig.~\ref{fig:fes-tune}(b), larger hopping strengths between squares than within squares ($t_1^s > t_1^o$) opens band gaps between the 2\textsuperscript{nd} and 3\textsuperscript{rd} lowest band (blue and purple) at $\mathit{\Gamma}$ and $M$ points.
-On the other hand, considering smaller hopping strength along the octagon edges ($t_1^o > t_1^s$ in Fig.~\ref{fig:fes-tune}(c)), breaks the degeneracy between highest and second highest bands (red and purple) at $\mathit{\Gamma}$ point and between lowest and second lowest bands (green and blue) at $M$ point.
-For all fillings, this system seems to be topologically trivial.
-However, the Chern numbers are subject to change with different SOC values (see Fig.~S5 in SI).
+Considering the original parameter choice $t_1^s = t_1^o$ (Fig.~\ref{fig:fes-tune}(a)), the system is a narrow-gap topological insulator (TI) for $\nicefrac{1}{4}$ filling (dash-dotted line), since the sum of Chern numbers of occupied bands is non-zero.
+However, for $\nicefrac{1}{2}$ filling (dashed line), it is a metallic system, whereas it is a trivial system for $\nicefrac{3}{4}$ filling (dotted line), since the sum of Chern numbers for occupied bands is zero.
+As shown in Fig.~\ref{fig:fes-tune}(b), hopping strengths between squares larger than within squares ($t_1^s > t_1^o$) open local band gaps between the 2\textsuperscript{nd} and 3\textsuperscript{rd} lowest band (blue and purple) at $\mathit{\Gamma}$ and $\mathit{M}$ points, resulting in a semimetallic system.
+2\textsuperscript{nd} and 3\textsuperscript{rd} lowest band (blue and purple) cannot be fully separated by any filling.
+For the half-filled system (dashed line), the perturbed \textbf{fes} is a trivial semimetal with separate electron and hole pockets (around $\mathit{M}$- and $\mathit{\Gamma}$-points, respectively).
+In this hopping configuration, $\nicefrac{1}{4}$ (dash-dotted line) and $\nicefrac{3}{4}$ fillings posses nonzero Chern number.
+However, the SOC-induced gaps that are accessed with $\nicefrac{1}{4}$ and $\nicefrac{3}{4}$ fillings are very small (0.16~\si{meV} at both $\mathit{\Gamma}$ and $\mathit{M}$).
+In the opposite hopping configuration, considering smaller hopping strength along the octagon edges ($t_1^o > t_1^s$ in Fig.~\ref{fig:fes-tune}(c)), the degeneracy between highest and second highest bands (red and purple) at $\mathit{\Gamma}$-point and between lowest and second lowest bands (green and blue) at $\mathit{M}$-point are broken and large gaps open.
+However, the sum of Chern numbers of occupied bands are always zero when the Fermi level is placed at those gaps, and the two bands with nonzero Chern number again cannot be separated (blue and purple bands).
+Thus, their topological properties can not be exploited.
+While Chern numbers change with stronger SOC values (see Fig.~\ref{fig:SI:huge-soc} in SI), the necessarily large SOC cannot be found in metal-free, carbon-based systems.